tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_find_open_source_project.md

 Rather than simply completing modules and tracking your progress toward the course's completion, I've included activities here that will actually help build up your portfolio with API documentation samples, helping you progress to the goal of either obtaining an API doc job or hitting a home run on an API doc project in your current role.

-* TOC
-{:toc}

 ## Finding an open-source API project

-If you've already got an API project through your work, or if you're an engineer working on an API project, great, you can skip this activity.
-Just select your existing API for the course activities.
-However, if you're breaking into API doc or building your API doc skills from the ground up, you need to find an open-source API documentation project to contribute to.
+If you've already got an API project through your work, or if you're an engineer working on an API project, great, just select your existing API for the course activities.
+However, if you're breaking into API doc or building your API doc skills from the ground up, you'll need to find an open-source API documentation project to contribute to.

 Finding the right project can be challenging, but it is critical to your portfolio and your success in breaking into API documentation.
 Fortunately, almost all open-source projects use GitHub, and GitHub provides various tags for documentation and "help wanted" in order to attract volunteers.
 (The task is actually so common, GitHub provides advice for [finding open source projects](https://help.github.com/articles/finding-open-source-projects-on-github/).)